liminal-bear/3D-props/fbx files/bathroom/readme.txt

-the shower blend file is messed up for some reason, and wont export properly into fbx anymore
+the shower fbx is messed up for some reason, and wont export properly in blender

-This means that it still has a camera and light attached, which you will have to delete them when you import into Unity
+This means that it still has a camera and light attached, which you will have to delete